tango-controls/tango-doc/source/installation/virtualmachine.rst

 TangoBox 9.3 on the Amazon cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The TangoBox 9.3 release is also available as an AMI image on the AWS (Ireland region) The related AMI-ID is:
+The TangoBox 9.3 release is also available as an AMI image on the AWS (Ireland region).
+The related AMI-ID is:

 .. code-block:: console